“House value halved due to presence of Japanese knotweed”.

 It is always beneficial for the buyer and seller to work together once the issue of knotweed has been identified.
 The buyer will have comfort in knowing that the work is being carried out by a reputable specialist acceptable to their lender, and the seller will feel safe in the knowledge they’ve got a sale!

 Just last year we highlighted the case in Wales, where the value of the property was deemed to be halved due to knotweed.
 After we treated the problem and issued our insurance backed guarantee, the sale went ahead, just shy of the asking price.
-Our guarantees, which are underwritten by a syndicate at A-rated Lloyd’s are accepted by all the major banks and building societies.
+Our guarantees, which are underwritten by an A-rated insurer are accepted by all the major banks and building societies.

 If you would like to talk to an expert about the different Japanese knotweed removal techniques we have to offer, which are supported by our insurance backed guarantee, then please get in touch today.